tdicomitis/Learning-MongoDB/README.md

 * Easier database transactions

-* Consistent database with schemas
+* Consistent database with schemas, meaning we do not need schemas

 * Fake relationships with population